lese100/Auction_House/README.md

 ## Design & Design Issues ##

-The general design is shown in the instance diagram included in the /doc directory.
+The general design of of each of the major code components (Bank, Auction House, and Agent) is shown in the instance diagrams included in the `doc` folder.

 ## Known Issues ##

-(1)

-(2)
+No known issues.
+We are not aware of any bugs or odd system behavior.

 ## Further Development ##

 The program functions well and conforms well to the assignment's specifications.
 Some next steps in development could include:

-(1) [topic] … allowing the deposit and withdrawal of other funds, instead of just allowing an initial deposit at the time of bank account creation

-(2) [topic] … looking more carefully at simulating potential security protocols (e.g. instituting more and better checks on Message content and Message origination to verify validity of sender and validity of requested actions, )

-(3) [topic] … further enabling Bank class for message origination
+(1) [Banking Functionality] Generalizing the banking system to allow money to be deposited into, and withdrawn from, bank accounts after a bank account has been opened (instead of limiting bank clients to a single initial “deposit” when the account is first established).

+(2) [Banking Security] Implementing protocols (for example, within the messaging system) to simulate improved security measures for bank transactions.

+(3) [Bank Functionality] Further enabling the Bank class to allow for message origination on the part of the Bank, instead of restricting the Bank to just replying to requests.
+This might contribute, for example, to efforts in Item (2) above regarding banking security.

-(4) [topic] … generalizing the system to admit other types of actors — for example, allowing multiple Banks, allowing Banks to have accounts with other Banks, the automated creation of multiple Auction Houses with speciality items …
+(4) [System Generalization] Generalizing the simulated economic system to admit other types of actors and other types of behaviors.
+For example, one might allow multiple Banks, allow Banks to have accounts with other Banks, implement an automated creation of multiple Auction Houses with speciality items, and allow Agents to offer items for sale through an Auction House.

+(5) [Bank, Auction House, Agent Interactivity] Generalizing the interactive connectivity of the principal components so that, for example, the Bank's location and communication port number does not need to be known ahead of time when starting an Auction House or an Agent.
+It proved to be surprisingly difficult, for example, to enable the Bank start-up process to infer its own machine location, and even more difficult to enable potential clients of the Bank to “ferret out” the bank's location rather than having it fed to them during the startup process.